argh-rumor-detection/ARGH-Rumor-Generation/README.md

 The ARGH software was developed for academic purposes to augment rumor datasets and improve rumor detection models.
 ARGH is not for generating rumors for the   purpose of spreading misinformation.
 ARGH is not for any illicit, unethical, or questionable purposes.
 It exists in an educational and academic capacity, intended  to further the study of rumor detection methods.
 A demonstration of the framework has been made available, however the codebase and datasets used to produce the generative model will not be released.

 ## Description:
-This repository contains the demo and datasets for ARGH!: Automated Rumor Generation Hub
+This repository contains the demo and datasets for [ARGH!: Automated Rumor Generation Hub](https://dl.acm.org/doi/abs/10.1145/3459637.3481894)
+Larry Huynh, Thai Nguyen, Joshua Goh, Hyoungshick Kim, Jin B. Hong

 # Datasets: